 Old Fort Jackson is a National Historic Landmark.
 It is one of only eight Second System fortifications (a series of forts built prior to the War of 1812) still standing in the US.

-Join thousands of visitors who enjoy the fort every year, and experience military exhibits, daily cannon firing demonstrations during the summer, and a serene environment with a great view of the Savannah River.
+Thousands of visitors visit the fort every year.
+It offers military exhibits, daily cannon firing demonstrations during the summer with a great view of the Savannah River.

-Built on the site of a battery used in the American Revolution, construction began in 1808 under the supervision of a ninteen year old graduate of West Point named William McCree.
+The fort stands on the site of a battery used in the American Revolution.
+Construction began in 1808 under the supervision of a ninteen year old graduate of West Point named William McCree.

-The fort protected Savannah during the War of 1812 and served as teh headquarters for the Savannah River defenses during the Civil War.
+The fort protected Savannah during the War of 1812.
+It served as the headquarters for the Savannah River defenses during the Civil War.
 Confederate troops garrisoned the fort and protected Savannah for most of the war.
-The city and Fort Jackson finally fell to Union forces in December 1864 when General William Tecumseh Sherman ended his famous “March to the Sea” in Savannah.
+The city and the fort finally fell to Union forces in December 1864.
+General William Tecumseh Sherman ended his famous “March to the Sea” in Savannah at Fort Jackson.

-After the Civil War, the fort was abandoned by the army and fell into disrepair.
+After the Civil War, the army abandoned the fort, and it fell into disrepair.
 Sitting abandoned and neglected for most of the twentieth century, the non-profit Coastal Heritage Society assumed management of Old Fort Jackson in 1975 and has preserved this National Historic Landmark for future generations.